 - The novel coronavirus — also known as COVID-19 — will transform healthcare.

-As of this writing, there have been over 300,000 cases of coronavirus and over 7,000 deaths in the United States, according to the Centers for Disease Control and Prevention (CDC).
-In a matter of weeks, this pandemic has turned our society upside down, affecting every industry in the nation.
 Those working on the healthcare frontlines — such as doctors, nurses, and respiratory therapists — are battling a novel virus that they still have much to learn from.
-Their courage and commitment to this public health crisis only marks the beginning of the trends we’re witnessing in healthcare.
+Their courage and commitment to this public health crisis only mark the beginning of the trends we’re witnessing in healthcare.
 But how will COVID-19 impact healthcare in the long run?
 Below are five predictions.

 1. Telehealth Will Become the New Normal